QUB-ASL/bzzz/hardware/README.md

 * Take the code from `ESC_calibration.cpp` and paste it to the `main.cpp`
 * Flash it to the ESP32
 * Power on the ESC
-* 2 short beeps would comfirm that the ESC is in calibration mode
+* 2 short beeps would confirm that the ESC is in calibration mode
 * 3 shot beeps and 1 long beep would confirm that the ESC is calibrated.